hp5588/ftp_huffman/README.md

 ####**Client**
-To connect to a ready-to-serve server, simply use “connect” command.
+To connect to a ready-to-serve server, simply enter “connect” command.

 	$server> connect